Azure/azure-sdk-for-java/sdk/recoveryservicesdatareplication/azure-resourcemanager-recoveryservicesdatareplication/README.md

-# Azure Resource Manager recoveryservicesdatareplication client library for Java
+# Azure Resource Manager Recovery Services Data Replication client library for Java

-Azure Resource Manager recoveryservicesdatareplication client library for Java.
+Azure Resource Manager Recovery Services Data Replication client library for Java.

-This package contains Microsoft Azure SDK for recoveryservicesdatareplication Management SDK.
+This package contains Microsoft Azure SDK for Recovery Services Data Replication Management SDK.
 A first party Azure service enabling the data replication.
 Package tag package-2021-02-16-preview.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback